fieldtrip/website/development/project/fwdunits.md

 ## Some actions to take (Cristiano)

-Here is the list of the functions in the module Forward (folders: \_fieldtrip/forward and \_fieldtrip/forwar/private) that need the units to be documented in their help (this is necessary also for other modules, like e.g. the fileio module
+Here is the list of the functions in the module Forward (folders: \_fieldtrip/forward and \_fieldtrip/forwar/private) that need the units to be documented in their help (this is necessary also for other modules, like e.g., the fileio module

 ### \_fieldtrip/forward